10. Moving images

 sleep(500)

-Create a definition, h_shift_img_directions(img, directions, sleeptime=80), that takes a list of shifts, directions, for the shifts and applies them to move the dice image sideways, using [-4, -3, -2, -1, 0, 1, 2, 3, 4] as the argument for directions.
+Create a definition, h_shift_img_directions(img, directions, sleep_time=80), that takes a list of shifts, directions, for the shifts and applies them to move the dice image sideways, using [-4, -3, -2, -1, 0, 1, 2, 3, 4] as the argument for directions.

 from microbit import *

-def h_shift_img_directions(img, directions, sleeptime=80):
+def h_shift_img_directions(img, directions, sleep_time=80):

 for x in directions: